PieMC-Dev/PieMC/README.md

 We welcome contributions from the community.
 If you're interested in contributing to the project, please follow these guidelines:

-1. Fork the repository and create your branch from `pieraknet`.
+1. Fork the repository and create your branch from `main`.
 2. Make your changes, ensuring they follow the project's coding conventions.
 3. Test your changes thoroughly.
 4. Submit a pull request with a clear description of your changes and the problem it solves.